Club Case Study: VIY SOS sees Kingfisher ABC benefit from refurb

-Kingfisher ABC, are swapping buckets and spades for more traditional tools as part of a new partnership with Volunteer It Yourself (VIY).
+Kingfisher ABC is swapping buckets and spades for more traditional tools as part of a new partnership with Volunteer It Yourself (VIY).

-As recipients of CRF funding, VIY are delivering nine projects across the East Anglian county during the first six months of this year.
+As recipients of CRF funding, VIY is delivering nine projects across the East Anglian county during the first six months of this year.

 Projects range from three to six weeks long in duration and are spread across the county, including in Norwich, Kings Lynn and West Norfolk, Great Yarmouth and North Norfolk.

 VIY combines DIY and volunteering by challenging young people aged 14 to 24 to help repair and refurbish youth and community facilities, whilst learning vocational trade skills on the job.

 Participants are mentored by local professional tradespeople and can work towards and gain Entry Level City and Guilds trade skills accreditations.
 The majority of young people who take part are disengaged or excluded (or at risk of disengagement/exclusion) from mainstream education and training, and/or unemployed.